SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/checkbox-group/index.md

 componentName: OnyxCheckboxGroup
 ---

 Checkboxes are a fundamental UI element, that allows users to make a binary selection.
 They are commonly used for tasks such as selecting multiple items, opting into services or confirming and agreeing.
+The checkbox group is a convenience component to simplify the management of multiple related options.
+For individual use, you can also use the [checkbox](/components/support/checkbox) component.

 ## Examples